What do I need to consider, and do, in order to join the Heralds of Harmony?

 - Until you become a member, guest songbooks are provided with all current repertoire.

 - Please be certain to return your guest songbook at the end of the evening.

 - While in “guest status” you will be placed on our risers next to a seasoned member of our Chorus who will help you have a great experience.
 Please ask him a lot of questions.

 - Attending rehearsals is the best way to get to know other Chorus members and for them to get to know you.
 Of course, consistent rehearsal attendance is also the best way to learn the music.

 Attending your second rehearsal is where things really start to happen.

-- Early in your second visit, you will be asked to participate, privately, in a very simple voice placement exercise that will help us know what section (i.e., Lead, Tenor, Baritone, or Bass) would benefit most from your vocal talents.
+- After your second visit, you will be asked to participate, privately, in a very simple voice placement exercise that will help us know what section (i.e., Lead, Tenor, Baritone, or Bass) would benefit most from your vocal talents.

 - This voice placement is the very first step in the audition process, evaluating your basic vocal skills - range, pitch matching, etc. No preparation is required.
 This voice placement is not a permanent decision.

 - Based on your interest AND the results of your voice placement, you will be invited to audition for a spot on the risers.
 The audition process will be fully explained to you at this time.

 - Within a day or two, you will receive an email with all of the materials and tools you need to successfully audition for a spot on the risers with the Heralds.